Imagining alternative futures with creativity

 The good news is that anyone can become more creative.
 It’s a skill that requires sustained practice, openness, and perseverance because experimenting with new things constantly pushes us out of our comfort zone.

 Sounds fascinating, doesn’t it?
-Radical creativity is a cross-cutting theme in Aalto’s new strategy, something that we want to increase and scale-up, both on a personal and organisational level.
+Radical creativity is a cross-cutting theme in Aalto’s strategy, competence and culture that we want to increase and scale-up, both on a personal and organisational level.

 Read on to learn what Aalto scholars have to say about creativity.